How to Travel for Less

 5. Play the Mileage Game

 And I also still pursue airline status, since the higher your status, the more miles you get from travel, and the fewer fees you pay to book and change travel.
 United’s making it harder and harder for me to maintain my 1K status, but I’m still fighting to get there every year.
-What that status means to me next year: no fees for booking, changing or cancelling mileage tickets; access to more free tickets using the lowest amount of miles; and more miles – 11 miles earned for every dollar spent on UA travel.
+What that status means to me next year: no fees for booking, changing or canceling mileage tickets; access to more free tickets using the lowest amount of miles; and more miles – 11 miles earned for every dollar spent on UA travel.

 And what do I use all of the miles for?
-Basically any travel where the value of the mile is $0.01 or higher.
+Basically, any travel where the value of the mile is $0.01 or higher.
 So if there’s a $500 ticket that I can get for 25,000 miles (giving each mile a value of $0.02), I go for it.
 We fly to Hawaii every year, and we use miles for free tickets every time.
 Tickets are generally $1,000 or so each when we want to go, but only 45,000 miles each.

 6. Book Early, but Check Prices Constantly

-This doesn’t necessarily work for airline tickets, since the change fees are usually more than the potential savings, but it works for hotels and rental cars.
+This doesn’t necessarily work for airline tickets since the change fees are usually more than the potential savings, but it works for hotels and rental cars.
 I have weekly reminders on my computer to re-check the rates for travel that I’ve already booked.
 If a hotel reduces its rates for the nights when we’ll be there, I rebook.
 Same with rental cars.
-I do this up until the day we leave for vacation, since you never know when rates are going to come down.
+I do this up until the day we leave for vacation since you never know when rates are going to come down.
 Just always be aware of the cancellation terms in your booking.

 7. Buy Plane Tickets at the Right Time

 Cheapair.com determined that the prime booking window was one month to 3 1/2 months prior to departure.
 I personally use kayak.com and always check their guesses as to whether fares are going to increase or decrease (as seen in the chart in the upper left of the screen after you search for a fare).
-Wendy Perrin also has some good tips on her website – namely don’t book too early, fly through unusual connecting cities and try separating your family into different reservations to see if two seats may be cheaper than the others (airlines work that way).
+Wendy Perrin also has some good tips on her website to travel for less – namely don’t book too early, fly through unusual connecting cities and try separating your family into different reservations to see if two seats may be cheaper than the others (airlines work that way).

 8. Think Apartments

-I mentioned hotels above, but we also frequently book apartments through airbnb, VRBO and other sites.
+I mentioned hotels above, but we also frequently book apartments through Airbnb, VRBO and other sites.
 With three kids we usually require two hotel rooms.
 Apartments are typically much less expensive than hotels – especially two rooms – and they let us be in the exact areas where we want to stay.
-In Paris we love the 7th Arrondissement.
-Specifically we want to be within a couple blocks of the markets of Rue Cler, a metro stop, and the Champs du Mars park at the Eiffel Tower.
+In Paris, we love the 7th Arrondissement.
+Specifically, we want to be within a couple blocks of the markets of Rue Cler, a metro stop, and the Champs du Mars park at the Eiffel Tower.
 There are numerous apartments that perfectly fit those requirements, but very few hotels.